vapor/docs/docs/advanced/testing.md

 )
 ```

+!!! warning
+    Be sure to use the corresponding testing module, as failing to do so can result in Vapor test failures not being properly reported.

 Then, add `import VaporTesting` and `import Testing` at the top of your test files.
 Create structs with a `@Suite` name to write test cases.

 ```swift